• Home

 Note: It's important to remember 0.55 pounds does NOT equal 250 grams.
 FAA registration requirements are for drones that weigh more than 0.55 pounds or more than 249 grams.

-recreational weight requirements
+recreational requirements

-Recreational drone flying is governed by 14 CFR Part 48.
-Key requirements: Fly for fun only, pass the TRUST online test, stay below 400 ft AGL in Class G airspace, register if the drone weighs more than 0.55 pounds.
+Key requirements: Fly for fun only, pass the TRUST online test, stay at or below 400 ft AGL in Class G airspace, register if the drone weighs more than 0.55 pounds.
 Follow safety guidelines, maintain VLOS, and get FAA approval for controlled airspace unless flying in a FRIA.

 visual line of sight rules